amcurley/GA_projects/Projects/project_3-master/README.md

 So whats the solution to this problem?
 A way to reduce the likelihood of human error when selecting a subreddit is if Reddit had a recommendation system that as you are writing your reddit post it says with a certain amount of accuracy which subreddit that post should belong to.
 Implementing this could reduce the amount of posting in the wrong subreddit which could lead to cleaner subreddit's and potentially more targeted advertising within these subreddit's.

 For this project I chose the two subreddits r/MachineLearning and r/artificial because these topics have a lot of overlapping content.
-Picking subreddit's that were similiar in content was important because if I will use Natural Language Processing and a variety of classification machine learning models such as logistic regression, naive bayes, and an LSTM RNN to classify a post to either be in the r/MachineLearning subreddit or the r/artificial subreddit.
+Picking subreddit's that were similiar in content was important because if I can achieve a high enough accuracy on two very closely related topics I believe this concept can be applied to all of the subreddits.
+I will use Natural Language Processing and a variety of classification machine learning models such as logistic regression, naive bayes, and an LSTM RNN to classify a post to either be in the r/MachineLearning subreddit or the r/artificial subreddit.
 I will evaluate each of these models based on their accuracy scores.
 I chose a handful of models to see how the accuracy score improves as model complexitiy increases.

 My best accuracy score so far was 86.15%.
 With this accuracy score on two subreddits that are very similiar in topic I am confident in moving forward with this project and moving on to the next steps.
 The next steps consist of creating this same process but for every subreddit on Reddit.